Training Doctors

 About

-Most Zimbabweans have limited access to adequate healthcare, a problem exacerbated by a shortage of trained doctors.
-Over the past several years, the BIC hospitals—Mtshabezi Mission Hospital and Phumula Mission Hospital— have experienced this staffing shortage.
-Often, these mission hospitals operate without a doctor, requiring critically-ill patients to travel hundreds of miles to the next closest medical center or, at times, pass away without receiving necessary medical care.
-Having full-time doctors at the mission hospitals would greatly enhance the lives of countless people in the surrounding remote areas.
+Many rural Zimbabweans and Zambians have limited access to adequate healthcare, a problem exacerbated by a shortage of trained doctors and pharmacists.
+Over the past several years, the BIC hospitals in Zimbabwe (Mtshabezi Hospital and Phumula Hospital) and Zambia (Macha Hospital) have experienced this staffing shortage as it’s difficult to employ government doctors in these areas.
+As a result, critically-ill patients must travel hundreds of miles to the next closest medical center or, at times, pass away without receiving necessary medical care.

-By giving to the Training Doctors project, you will provide essential medical care for the sick and vulnerable in rural areas of Zimbabwe.
+By giving to the Training Doctors project, you will provide holistic and Christ-centered medical care for the sick and vulnerable in rural areas of Zimbabwe and Zambia.